Cleaning Telescope Lenses or Mirror

 © Anthony Urbano | Bacoor, Philippines

-The focuser is ASCOM compliant and works with astronomy software such as the Nighttime Imaging N Astronomy (NINA) for automated focusing during unattended imaging.
-When the autofocus command is called, NINA takes a series of photos (with a Canon 50D DSLR) at various focus distances and measures the diameter of stars for star fields or the highest contrast for moon and planets.
-It then calculates the proper distance travel for best focus, and then moves the focuser to focus.
+I have built a few electronic focusers for various telescopes.
+Here are some of the focusers built with stepper motors, stepper drivers, and an Arduino Uno microcontroller.
+These focusers work with astronomy software such as the Nighttime Imaging N Astronomy (NINA).
+When the autofocus command is called, NINA takes a series of photos at various focus distances and then measures the diameter of stars for star fields (or the highest contrast for moon and planets).
+It then calculates the proper distance travel for best focus, and then moves the focuser to that position.
 An automatic focuser ensures that stars remain focused during unattended imaging runs while you are away from the telescope.

-This DIY electronic focuser attached to a standard Crayford focuser features 50,000 focus positions, with buttons for manual focus adjustment and calibration.
+This DIY electronic focuser attached to a standard Crayford focuser.
 The controller keeps track of the draw tube’s current position and saves this information even when the focuser is powered off.

 Night Sky in Focus